nextstrain/docs.nextstrain.org/src/install.rst

 Troubleshoot a broken installation
 ==================================

-If Conda fails to install or update Nextstrain using the commands above, it's possible that Conda itself is out-of-date or that Conda cannot figure out how to resolve the environment's dependencies.
+If conda fails to install or update Nextstrain using the commands above, it's possible that conda itself is out-of-date or that conda cannot figure out how to resolve the environment's dependencies.
 Try the following approaches, to fix these broken installations.

 Remove your environment and start from scratch
 ----------------------------------------------

-Starting from scratch often fixes problems with Conda environments.
+Starting from scratch often fixes problems with conda environments.
 To start over with a new Nextstrain environment, delete your current environment.

 .. code-block:: bash